Matricaria occidentalis Greene

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Plant Chamomile in the spring from either seeds or plants.
-It's easier to establish Chamomile herb in your garden from plants or divisions than from seeds, but growing Chamomile from seed is also relatively easy.
+It's easier to establish Chamomile herb in your garden from plants or divisions than seeds, but growing Chamomile from seeds is also relatively easy.

 For the most part, Chamomile is not affected by many pests.
-It is often recommended as a companion plant to plant in the vegetable garden as its strong scent often keeps pests away… – See more at: How to Grow and Care for Chamomile Herb
+It is often recommended as a companion plant in the vegetable garden as its strong scent often keeps pests away.
+See more at How to Grow and Care for Chamomile Herb.

 - Back to genus Matricaria